Humbly Homemade

 • In the bowl of a stand mixer with the paddle attachment or in a large mixing bowl with an electric hand whisk, beat the softened butter and sugar until it is pale and fluffy, after a few minutes.

 • Add the egg and vanilla and mix on medium speed for 1 minute until it's incorporated.
+Add the milk and mix on low speed for 1 minute.

+• Add the dry ingredients to the wet ingredients.
+Mix with a large spoon or spatula until you no longer see dry pockets of flour.
 Scrape the sides and bottom of the bowl with a rubber spatula or spoon to ensure everything is well mixed.

 • Fold in the drained sour cherries or fresh pitted cherries.
+Spread the cake batter into the greased cake pan.

 • Bake for about 40 to 50 minutes, until a toothpick or knife inserted into the center of the cake comes out clean.
+Allow the cake to cool for at least 20 minutes.
+Then dust with powdered sugar, and enjoy!!

 Notes